RATING: PG 13 for some rather rough language

 Ezra was smiling and dealing out the cards in his wolfish manner.
 It wouldn't be long before the Gant boys were cleaned out.

-expenses…enough to purchase a new jacket or two...enough to put some up for
+to cover expenses…enough to purchase a new jacket or two...enough to put some

 Offer his fellow gamblers a night of entertainment for the pittance of a few dollars lost.
 What could be better?

-always the reckless folk that would bet everything they had.
-They would push
+course, there were always the reckless folk that would bet everything they had.

-their pile of money across the table and look up at Standish, daring him to
+They would push their pile of money across the table and look up at Standish,

 If someone was foolish enough to give up their life-savings, who was he to stop them?
 The money would fold quite nicely and fit perfectly in his boot.